NewAmazingPVP/AutoUpdateViaVersion/README.md

 - Automatically downloads successful builds of ViaVersion from Jenkins.

 # Planned Features
+- Allow users to choose between if they want to install the latest ViaVersion or ViaVersion-dev builds (for stability)

+- Allow plugins dependent on ViaVersion such as ViaBackwards, ViaRewind, etc. to properly enable on the first restart (it works currently but needs two restarts)

-- At the moment, there are no planned features for future releases of AutoUpdateViaVersion.
-However, if you have a suggestion or feature request, please create a new issue in the project's GitHub repository.
+- This is not all, if you have a suggestion or feature request, please create a new issue in the project's GitHub repository.

 # Installation